-Indiana Sports Concussion Network – Community Sports Medicine has joined Indiana Sports Concussion Network to support increasing awareness of concussions.
+Indiana Sports Concussion Network – Community Sports Medicine has joined Indiana Sports Concussion Network (ISCN) to support increasing awareness of concussions.
 ISCN supports concussion education for student athletes, parents, coaches, athletic directors, athletic trainers and healthcare providers, including physicians.
 ISCN was formed in 2008 with the goal to improve the diagnosis and awareness of concussions that historically had been undetected, untreated or improperly managed in athletes.
-Learn more at indianasportsconcussionnetwork.com.

 RoundTrippers Academy – A year-round facility focused on training youth and young adults to build their strength and conditioning training to improve their baseball and softball skills.
 The experienced staff provide coaching to improve pitching, batting and fielding skills to achieve the highest level of performance.
 The academy has group and private instruction as well as leagues for student athletes.
 Community Sports Medicine is pleased to support the athletes at RoundTrippers Academy.

 Indiana Basketball Academy (IBA) – Tom Abernathy, former IU basketball star and NBA player, founded IBA to support teaching area youth the fundamentals of basketball in a supportive environment.
 The program provides instruction to all ages of youth.
 The IBA offers camps, training and leagues play at the facility.
 Community is a proud supporter of the academy.